Saving Private Ryan

-Saving Private Ryan is a 1998 American epic war film directed by Steven Spielberg and written by Robert Rodat.
+Saving Private Ryan is a 1998 American war film directed by Steven Spielberg and written by Robert Rodat.
 Set in 1944 in Normandy, France, during World War II, it follows a group of soldiers, led by Captain John Miller (Tom Hanks), on a mission to locate Private James Francis Ryan (Matt Damon) and bring him home safely after his three brothers have been killed in action.
-The cast also includes Edward Burns, Tom Sizemore and Jeremy Davies.
+The film also stars Edward Burns and Tom Sizemore.

-Inspired by the books of Stephen E. Ambrose and accounts of multiple soldiers in a single family, such as the Niland brothers, being killed in action, Rodat drafted the script, and Paramount Pictures hired him to finish writing it.
+Inspired by the books of Stephen E. Ambrose and accounts of multiple soldiers in a single family, such as the Sullivan brothers and the Niland brothers, being killed in action, Rodat drafted the script, and Paramount Pictures hired him to finish writing it.
 The project came to the attention of Hanks and Spielberg, whose involvement, due to their previous successes, secured the project's development.
 Spielberg wanted to make Saving Private Ryan as authentic as possible and hired Frank Darabont and Scott Frank to do uncredited rewrites based on research and interviews with veterans.
 The main cast went through a week-long boot camp to help them understand the soldier's experience.
 Filming took place from June to September 1997, on a $65–70 million budget, almost entirely on location in England and Ireland.
 The opening Omaha Beach battle was the most demanding scene, costing $12 million to film over a four-week period, and using 1,500 background actors.

 Released on July 24, 1998, Saving Private Ryan became one of the year's most successful films, earning critical acclaim for its graphic portrayal of combat.
 WWII veterans described the combat scenes as the most realistic portrayal of their own experiences they had seen; some said they had been unable to watch it due to their traumatic memories.
 The film earned $481.8 million, making it the second-highest-grossing film of 1998, and went on to win many accolades, including Golden Globe, Academy, BAFTA, and Saturn awards.

-Considered one of the greatest war films ever made, Saving Private Ryans battle-scene filming techniques impacted many subsequent war, action, and superhero films, and numerous directors have cited Saving Private Ryan as an influence on them.
+Considered one of the greatest war films ever made, Saving Private Ryans battle-scene filming techniques inspired many subsequent war, action, and superhero films, and numerous directors have cited Saving Private Ryan as an influence on them.
 The picture is credited with having helped to renew interest in WWII at the turn of the century, inspiring other films, television shows, and video games set during the war.
 In 2014, the film was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".